dtang-1/Mini-Project1/README.md

 Checkout: Checks out of the repository to the $GITHUB_WORKSPACE so the workflow can access the repository.
 Push: sends committed changes to a remote repository on GitHub.
 Useful for when a user changes something locally they may want to push them so others can access those changes.
 Pull: A user fetches in changes and merges them.
 Useful for updating local copies so other people are up to date with their copies.
 Remote Add/Remove/Show: The version of something on a server that can be connected to other clones so they can be synced.
 Status: part of a status check which is an external process that runs each commit in a repository.
+Master Branch: The default branch in a repository.
+Used as the main branch for projects.